Principia-Turtle/Archive/content/index.md

 Want to join the project?
 So far it is only me.
 Contact me in the game: [[Author-Orfeus]]

+>I believe information should be always free for everyone, but a lot of my time I have dedicated to building this site.
+If you want to support the project, send me something small via the game mail :)

 ### Foundations
 >General theory behind game mechanics, sometimes with examples.